-Master Hsing Yun has organised massive relief activities for major natural disasters, including the 1991 flood in East China, the 1999 Taiwan earthquake, the 2004 tsunami in South Asia, and the 2008 Sichuan earthquake.
-He has also set up hundreds of schools, hospitals, clinics, orphanages and charity projects in poverty-stricken communities around the world.
+He has also shown himself a man of profound compassion.
+He has organised massive relief activities in response to major natural disasters including the 1991 flood in East China, the 1999 Taiwan earthquake, the 2004 tsunami in South Asia and the 2008 Sichuan earthquake.
+He has also established hundreds of schools, hospitals, clinics, orphanages and charity projects in poverty-stricken communities around the world.

-In recognition of his contributions to humanitarian and philanthropic causes around the world, the University will confer upon the Venerable Master Hsing Yun the degree of Doctor of Social Sciences honoris causa.
+Mr Chancellor, it is my honour and privilege to present to you the Venerable Master Hsing Yun for the degree of Doctor of Social Sciences honoris causa.